vandot/awstoken/README.md

 - *AWS_SECRET_ACCESS_KEY*
 - *AWS_SESSION_TOKEN*

-Which awscli uses by default.
+And enters new shell so it can use newly exported variables which awscli uses by default.

 ## License